RogoLabs/CNAScoreCard/README.md

 # CNA ScoreCard

-A static website that provides comprehensive scorecards for Certificate Numbering Authorities (CNAs) based on their CVE reporting quality.
+A static website that provides comprehensive scorecards for CVE Numbering Authorities (CNAs) based on their CVE reporting quality.

+## What is a CNA?
+A **CVE Numbering Authority (CNA)** is an organization authorized to assign CVE IDs and publish CVE records for vulnerabilities affecting products within their scope.
+Throughout this documentation, "CNA" refers to a CVE Numbering Authority.

 ## Overview

 CNA ScoreCard is a static website hosted on GitHub Pages that automatically updates every 6 hours with the latest CVE data.
 The site evaluates CNAs using the Enhanced Aggregate Scoring (EAS) methodology, which measures CVE record quality across five key dimensions: foundational completeness, root cause analysis, severity context, actionable intelligence, and data format precision.

+**Note:** This project was inspired by the [CNA Enrichment Recognition program](https://www.cve.org/About/Metrics#CNAEnrichmentRecognition).

 ## Architecture